fellowship/upskill_challenges_02/Spreadsheet/README.md

 ## Deliverables

-Submit your solution [here](link_to_submission_form) as a zip file.
+Submit your compressed Excel file [on the challenge page](link_to_submission_form) no later than January 28, 2021 for corporate employees and February 12, 2021 for retail employees.
 Don't put your file in a folder before compressing; compress the file itself.